nestjs/docs.nestjs.com/content/fundamentals/lifecycle-events.md

 bootstrap();
 ```

-> info **Info** `enableShutdownHooks` is disabled by default because the application could run into memory leak issues in case multiple Nest instances are running (e.g. testing).
-Node.js would warn you, in case you have too many listeners running in parallel and prevent you from having major memory leaks.
+> info **Info** `enableShutdownHooks` consumes memory by starting listeners.
+In cases where you are running multiple Nest apps in a single Node process (e.g., when running parallel tests with Jest), Node may complain about excessive listener processes.
+For this reason, `enableShutdownHooks` is not enabled by default.
+Be aware of this condition when you are running multiple instances in a single Node process.

 When the application receives a termination signal it will call any registered `beforeApplicationShutdown()`, then `onApplicationShutdown()` methods (in the sequence described above) with the corresponding signal as the first parameter.
 If a registered function awaits an asynchronous call (returns a promise), Nest will not continue in the sequence until the promise is resolved or rejected.